 When I’m feeling out of sorts, I crave the food of my childhood; perhaps that’s where the term comfort food comes from.
 The foods that offer us a wave of sustaining and nourishing memories from the past.

-Things that I do every single morning:
+Ritual I perform every morning:

 - I wake up and slash cool water in my eyes.

 - I scrape my tongue as it takes away the previous day’s accumulation of toxins from the tongue and stimulates the digestive system.